sensiblecodeio/csv-to-cantabular-metadata-2021/README.md

 To convert the externally sourced metadata CSV files currently being used for testing, first fixup the source files:
 ```
-python3 bin/fixup.py -i <SOURCE_DIRECTORY> -o modified/
+python3 bin/fixup.py -i <SOURCE_DIRECTORY> --g <GEOGRAPHY_FILENAME> -o modified/
 ```

+The geography file will be placed in the `modified/` directory and will have the same base name as the original file.

 This will load the sample files and modify them slightly so that they can be processed by `ons_csv_to_ctb_json_main.py`.
 This step will not be needed for production.

 Then convert the files to JSON:
 ```
-python3 bin/ons_csv_to_ctb_json_main.py -i modified/ -o ctb_metadata_files/
+python3 bin/ons_csv_to_ctb_json_main.py -i modified/ -g modified/<GEOGRAPHY_FILENAME> -o ctb_metadata_files/
 ```

 Load the JSON files with cantabular-metadata